sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Step 2: Set video parameters
 *****************************
-As different videos might have different parameters such as the fps and resolution.
-In order to standardize/normalize your data for machine learning, we have to set the pixels per millimeter for each video.
+Meta data such as FPS and resolution are automatically pulled for your videos.

-The fps and resolutions are automatically pulled from the videos so the user do not have to worry about it.
+In order to standardize your arena size, you will specify a known distance in your videos.
+SimBA then calculates the pixels per millimeter for each video.

 You will be using a tool that requires the known distance between two points (e.g., the cage width or the cage height) in order to calculate **pixels per millimeter**.
 The real life distance between the two points is called ``Distance in mm``.